ploomber/soopervisor/doc/tutorials/kubernetes.rst

     # configuration for the target platform
     training:
       backend: argo-workflows
-      submit:
-        # we are not uploading the docke image, put  null
+      # we are not uploading the docker image, set it as null
       repository: null
       # mount the /host folder (which is linked to $HOME/minikube), it will
       # be visible to pods in /mnt/shared-folder
       mounted_volumes:
         - name: shared-folder
           spec:
             hostPath:
               path: /host

 Now, we must configure the project to store all outputs in the shared folder.
 Create an ``env.yaml`` file with the following content, make sure you create